Healthplan Spain

 Granada

-Granada is a charming Andalusian city with stunning architecture and cobblestone streets, and living costs here are budget-friendly.
+Granada is a charming Andalusian city with stunning architecture and cobblestone streets.
+Free tapas with drinks are a bonus, and rent is lower than most mid-sized cities.

 Granada, Andalusia